mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Aslan naval forces break down clearly by gender lines – males take command, and females take every other role.
 Often, the command staff of an Aslan cruiser will be a single pride, with the alpha male in command.
-Aslan forces traditionally favour heavy fighter screens over capital ships.
+Aslan forces traditionally favor heavy fighter screens over capital ships.

 Modifiers: Modifiers: Male Aslan receive a +1 DM to all Advancement rolls